+Recall from the introduction that simply connected noncompact harmonic manifolds are Einstein with Ricci curvature $\kappa \leq 0$.
+Since $\kappa = 0$ implies the harmonic manifold is Euclidean, we confine ourselves to those with $\kappa < 0$.
+Proposition \ref{corollary for asymptotically harmonic} applies to give the following.

-\begin{corollary} Let $M$ be a simply connected noncompact (nonflat) harmonic manifold $M$ without focal points.
-Then the spectrum of the Laplacian is purely absolutely continuous and is contained in $[h^{2}/4,\infty)$. \end{corollary} \begin{remark} We reiterate here that for this class of manifolds, the negativity of Ricci curvature is not an additional assumption. \end{remark}
+\begin{corollary} Let $M$ be a simply connected noncompact harmonic manifold $M$ without focal points.
+Then the spectrum of the Laplacian is purely absolutely continuous and is contained in $[H^{2}/4,\infty)$ where $H$ is the constant mean curvature of the horospheres in $M$. \end{corollary}

-We now proceed to give a novel proof that the spectrum is actually equal to the interval $[h^2/4,\infty)$.
-For this, we make use of the recently proved \cite{Biswas:2021} unitarity of the Fourier transform for radial functions on harmonic manifolds of purely exponential volume growth, certain estimates on the $c$-function, and the characterisation of harmonic manifolds that the radialisation operator commutes with the Laplacian to pass from radial $\mathrm L^2$-functions to all $\mathrm L^2-$functions.
+Here our interest is to give a novel proof that the spectrum is actually equal to the interval $[H^2/4,\infty)$.
+For this, we make use of the recently proved \cite{Biswas:2021} unitarity of the Fourier transform for radial functions on harmonic manifolds of purely exponential volume growth, certain estimates on the $c$-function, and the characterisation of harmonic manifolds that the radialisation operator commutes with the Laplacian to pass from radial $\mathrm L^2$- functions to all $\mathrm L^2$- functions.
 We note that unitarity there is shown only in dimensions greater than $5$.
-However, the only simply connected noncompact (nonflat) harmonic manifolds of dimension less than equal to $5$ are Riemannian symmetric spaces of noncompact type \cite[p.145]{Biswas:2021} and this case is covered by the discussion on symmetric spaces at the end. \\
+However, the only simply connected noncompact (nonflat) harmonic manifolds of dimension less than equal to $5$ are rank one Riemannian symmetric spaces of noncompact type \cite[p.145]{Biswas:2021} and this case is covered by the discussion on symmetric spaces. \\